How To Deal With Regret and Really Live

-This is a wound fueled by regret that not only hurts us, but stifles us.
+This is a wound fueled by regret that not only hurts us but stifles us.

-Get in touch with WHO you really are and re-connect to your core being.
+Get in touch with WHO you really are and reconnect to your core being.

 You are a special individual that is bigger than a name or category.